devontyr/PuzzleSolver/README.md

 6. PuzzleSolver does all algorithmic solving of the puzzle.

 ### Known Issues
+Does not take into account rotation issues for each individual piece.
-Currently missing edge identification needed to pass to the solving algorithm in order to solve the puzzle
+Currently missing edge identification needed to pass to the solving algorithm in order to solve the puzzle.